cornell-ece5745/ece5745-S01-front-end/docs/index.md

 the simulator in action:

     % cd $TOPDIR/sim/build
-    % ../regincr/regincr-sim 10 20 30 40
+    % ../regincr/regincr-sim 0x10 0x20 0x30 0x40

 **To Do On Your Own:** Modify the simulator to also do translation.
-Use `geany` or your favorite text editor to add some code to use the `TranslationTool` before elaborating the design.
+Use `geany` or your favorite text editor to add some code to use the `TranslationImportPass` after elaborating the design.
 Note that you need to do this step regardless of whether you are using PyMTL or Verilog for RTL design.

     model = RegIncrNstageRTL( nstages=4 )
-    model.vcd_file = "regincr-4stage-sim.vcd"
+    model.config_tracing = TracingConfigs(
-    model = TranslationTool( model )           # <-- add this line
+      tracing='vcd',
+      vcd_file_name="regincr-sim"
+    )

     model.elaborate()
+    model.sverilog_translate_import = True     # add these two
-    sim = SimulationTool( model )
+    model = TranslationImportPass()( model )   # lines of code
+    model.apply( SimulationPass() )

 Once you have done this step, let's clean up our build directory, and rerun the simulator.

     % cd $TOPDIR/sim/build
     % trash *
-    % ../regincr/regincr-sim 10 20 30 40
+    % ../regincr/regincr-sim 0x10 0x20 0x30 0x40
-    % more RegIncrNstageRTL_4stage.v
+    % more RegIncrNstagePRTL__nstages_4.sv

 We now have the Verilog RTL that we want push through the next step in the ASIC front-end flow.